 - The new Purple is sturdier and provides better support for people who are heavier.

-- Purple 3 and 4 are softer than Casper Wave.
+- Purple 3 and 4 are softer than Casper Wave and may offer better pressure relief.

 - The Wave offers zoned support, meaning it has different levels of firmness in different sections of the mattress.